DragonPerl/WiPi/README.md

 I wrote this XS-file to use the functions of the WiringPi Library, written by Drogon, in a Perl-Skript.

-At this point I want to thank Drogan for this amazing library!!!
+At this point I want to thank Drogon for this amazing library!!!
 It is very easy to use and feels realy like programming an Arduino.